janszarwaryn/brokenBreakerMC/README.md

 ## Installation

-1. Ensure that AutoHotkey is installed on your computer.
+Before installation, ensure that AutoHotkey is installed on your computer.
-2. Copy the `Broken-Breaker.ahk` and `beta-cordinates.ahk` files to your chosen folder.
+1. Copy the `Broken-Breaker.ahk` and `beta-cordinates.ahk` files to your chosen folder.
-3. Run the `Broken-Breaker.ahk` script by double-clicking the file.
+2. Run the `Broken-Breaker.ahk` script by double-clicking the file.

 ## Note